haxtheweb/wc-workshop/README.md

 import "@shoelace-style/shoelace/dist/components/carousel-item/carousel-item.js";
 ```
 - Read the docs for carousel and see if you can figure out how to wire it into the template to modify the work we've done!

-## Let's build this using vercel
-- Commit your changes `git add -A` then `git commit -m "working app"`
-- Push your code you've been working on up to github either using the desktop GUI or commandline `git push origin main`
-- go to https://vercel.com/ and connect this to your github account if you haven't already
-- Select `Add New...` -> `Project`
-- Select the `wc-workshop` project you've been working on
-- When setting this up click `Build and Output Settings` and change `Output Directory` to say `dist`
-- Hit Deploy and see if it works..
-In a few minutes you should have a web address for what we've worked on today that you can share with others!

 ## I want more
 https://github.com/elmsln/lrnwebcomponents is a massive monorepo of elements that the HAX team has been working on for years to transform education, publishing and the web.
 I am always looking for students to do independent study work to learn how to build advanced web components by contributing to our efforts.
 One brick at a time we will build a better world.